Green's Function Methods for Computing Supercurrents in Josephson Junctions: Acknowledgments

-We are grateful to A. Kamenev and A. Levy Yeyati for useful discussions.
-This work was primarily supported by the National Science Foundation through the Expand-QISE award NSF-OMA-2329067 and benefited from the resources of Northeastern University’s Advanced Scientific Computation Center, the Discovery Cluster, the Massachusetts Technology Collaborative award MTC-22032, and the Quantum Materials and Sensing Institute (QMSI).
-J.~N. benefited from resources of the Tampere Center for Scientific Computing (TCSC).
+We are grateful to D. Averin, T. Heikkil\"a, A. Kamenev, S. Kettemann, A. Levy Yeyati, and P. Lyu for useful discussions.
+This work was primarily supported by the National Science Foundation through the Expand-QISE award NSF-OMA-2329067 and benefited from the resources of Northeastern University's Advanced Scientific Computation Center, the Discovery Cluster, the Massachusetts Technology Collaborative award MTC-22032, and the Quantum Materials and Sensing Institute (QMSI).
+J.~N. benefited from the resources of the Tampere Center for Scientific Computing (TCSC).